technicat/fedicat/iosapps.md

 ## [Radiant](https://radiant.social/) by [@jknlsn@hachyderm.io](https://hachyderm.io/@jknlsn)

 Free on the [App Store](https://apps.apple.com/app/id6444323022) with subscription for push notifications and multiple accounts.

+Features: extracts metadata from uploaded photo for alt text.

 Quirks: Feeds could use more margins.
 Isn't iPad-native.